Proofs: Tested | Vaccinated | Recovered

 Proof of vaccination against COVID-19 with a centrally licensed vaccine:

-- A second vaccination is valid for 180 days, whereby at least 14 days must have elapsed between the first and second vaccination.
+- A second vaccination is valid for 180 days.
 For persons up to the age of 18, a second vaccination is valid for 210 days.

 Proof of recovery (formerly 2G proof)

 - Proof of recovery or medical confirmation of survived infection confirmed by PCR test is valid for 180 days.